DHTMLX/docs-booking/docs/how-to-start.md

 ## What's next

 That's all you need to create a simple Booking on a page.
-Now you can dive into the Booking API to configure it to the needs of your application:
+Now you are ready to embark on a journey with the Booking API:

 - [Guides](/category/guides) pages provide instructions about installation, loading data, styling, and other helpful tips to go smoothly with the Booking configuration
 - [API reference](/api/overview/main-overview) gives description of the Booking functionality